 Most importantly no one alcohol treatment programs needs to be taken in isolation, you can combine them, whatever keeps you off drink.
 So go to a moderation management group and, at the same time, you can be taking the Chinese herb Kudzu to relieve your cravings.
 Perhaps you could attend women for sobriety meetings AND AA meetings.

 Remember these are self-help groups.
 You are helping yourself, you don't owe anyone else, use the options here to get better, and if that means using all the resources available to you, then do it.

 Maybe you will find these alternatives are not for you, fine but at least you tried.

-If you are looking for information about treatment centers (outpatient or residential) then read our pages on alcohol addiction recovery.
+If you are looking for information about treatment centers (outpatient or residential) then contact a dedicated treatment specialist, to learn more.

 Debbie the Coach offers a non-12 step, unique treatment program for people with an alcohol addiction

 It doesn’t matter what part of the world you are in, you can be connected via skype video (or phone).
 Debbie the Coach uses the latest research driven techniques for recovery and designs a comprehensive plan unique to each client.

 Alcoholism medication is frowned upon by those in Alcoholics Anonymous.
 However, it is an invaluable tool.
 Anti-craving medication, as it is known, can really help those in the first few weeks of sobriety.

 For more on these anti-craving medications, read Reducing Alcohol Craving With Medication